Tian Gang

-Tian Gang (田刚; born November 24, 1958) is a Chinese mathematician.
-He is a professor of mathematics at Peking University and Higgins Professor Emeritus at Princeton University.
-He is known for contributions to the mathematical fields of Kähler geometry, Gromov-Witten theory, and geometric analysis.
+Tian Gang (田刚 (Tián Gāng); born November 24, 1958) is a Chinese mathematician known for his contributions to the mathematical fields of Kähler geometry, Gromov-Witten theory, and geometric analysis.
+He is a professor of mathematics at Peking University and the Higgins Professor Emeritus at Princeton University.

 As of 2020, he is the Vice Chairman of the China Democratic League and the President of the Chinese Mathematical Society.
 From 2017 to 2019 he served as the Vice President of Peking University.

 Biography

-Tian was born in Nanjing, Jiangsu, China.
-He qualified in the second college entrance exam after Cultural Revolution in 1978.
-He graduated from Nanjing University in 1982, and received a master's degree from Peking University in 1984.
-In 1988, he received a Ph.D. in mathematics from Harvard University, under the supervision of Shing-Tung Yau.
+Tian was born in Nanjing, Jiangsu, China, on November 24, 1958.
+In 1978, after the Cultural Revolution, he qualified in the second Gaokao exam.
+He graduated from Nanjing University with a Bachelor of Science in mathematics in 1982, earned a Master of Science in mathematics from Peking University in 1984, and earned his Ph.D. in mathematics from Harvard University in 1988 under the supervision of Shing-Tung Yau.

 In 1998, he was appointed as a Cheung Kong Scholar professor at Peking University.
 Later his appointment was changed to Cheung Kong Scholar chair professorship.
 He was a professor of mathematics at the Massachusetts Institute of Technology from 1995 to 2006 (holding the chair of Simons Professor of Mathematics from 1996).
 His employment at Princeton started from 2003, and was later appointed the Higgins Professor of Mathematics.
 Starting 2005, he has been the director of the Beijing International Center for Mathematical Research (BICMR); from 2013 to 2017 he was the Dean of School of Mathematical Sciences at Peking University.
 He and John Milnor are Senior Scholars of the Clay Mathematics Institute (CMI).
 In 2011, Tian became director of the Sino-French Research Program in Mathematics at the Centre national de la recherche scientifique (CNRS) in Paris.
 In 2010, he became scientific consultant for the International Center for Theoretical Physics in Trieste, Italy.

 Tian has served on many committees, including for the Abel Prize and the Leroy P. Steele Prize.
 He is a member of the editorial boards of many journals, including Advances in Mathematics and the Journal of Geometric Analysis.
-In the past he has been on the editorial boards of Annals of Mathematics and the Journal of the American Mathematical Society.
+In the past he has been on the editorial boards of the Annals of Mathematics and the Journal of the American Mathematical Society.